 3 Great Career Paths for Coders

-Part 2: Make Money Online by Learning to Code
+Part 4: Make Millions (or Billions) by Learning to Code

 For some people, working in an office isn?t very appealing, no matter how awesome that office is (see previous article: Part 3: Get a Great Job by Learning to Code).
 Having to answer to a boss isn?t as much fun as being your own boss; working for someone else isn?t always as fulfilling as working for yourself.

 Learning to code isn?t just about being able to get a great job; it?s about being able to create things.
 When you can create digital things that are useful to people, that people are willing to pay for, and you can distribute them easily and cheaply through the Internet, you have the makings of a great business.